GuillaumeBAECHLER/CaptureTheEther/README.md

 ```

 As we can't reverse a cryptographic hash, the only way we can find it is brute forcing it.
-Hopefully, it is possible because we only have 256 possibilities ! ( because n is a uint8 so possible values goes from 0 to 255 ).
+Lucky us, we only have 256 possibilities ! ( because n is a uint8 so possible values goes from 0 to 255 ).

 Keccak256 is an alias for sha3, so we can use the web3 sha3 function to calculate the hash !